harness/developer-hub/docs/self-managed-enterprise-edition/self-managed-helm-based-install/run-preflight-validation-plugin.md

 ## Permissions

-You must have access to the Kubernetes cluster setup to run this plugin.
+You must have access to the Kubernetes cluster set up to run this plugin.

 ## Upgrade the plugin